 We also see a push to change the composition of milk by genetically modifying cows and goats.
 Cows have even been engineered to produce human breast milk.
 Or, skipping the cow altogether, synthetic breast milk has been created entirely in the lab.
 Breast milk is a weighty topic, given its unique role in the bond between a new mother and her baby.
 While every mother wants what’s best for her child, some women encounter obstacles to breastfeeding, facing heartache and difficult decisions.
 Does synthetic breast milk — created with new technology in the complex and often misunderstood world of genetics — truly offer parents a better choice?

 #BeTheButterfly in the dairy aisle

 With millions and acres and billions of dollars at play in the world of genetically modified dairy, what can the lone consumer do?
 That part is, thankfully, simple.
-We can support non-GMO in the dairy industry, from what the animals eat to what our families eat.
-We can support — and grow — the demand for non-GMO corn and soy, and say no to sneaky synbio.
+You can support non-GMO in the dairy industry, from what the animals eat to what your families eat.
+You can support — and grow — the demand for non-GMO corn and soy, and say no to sneaky synbio.
 Consumer demand drives the market.
-By looking for the butterfly, we make a powerful statement that our food comes from nature.
-We want it to stay that way.
+By looking for the butterfly, you make a powerful statement that your food comes from nature, and you want it to stay that way.